Seasons as Head Coach at Creighton

-The Bluejays then overcame fatigue and weather conditions in the MVC Tournament (including playing two games a day on back-to-back days after storms postponed play) to position themselves for a chance at the tournament title.
-Creighton defeated Missouri State for the fifth time in eight days, needing a wild-pitch in the 12th inning to get a 4-3 victory.
-The Bluejays then downed Wichita State 3-1 in the title game to earn the automatic bid into the NCAA Tournament, finishing 1-2 in the Corvallis, Ore., Regional.
+The Bluejays then overcame fatigue and weather conditions in the MVC Tournament (including playing four games in two days) to position themselves for a chance at the tournament title.
+Creighton defeated Missouri State for the fifth time in eight days, needing a wild pitch in the 12th inning to get a 4-3 victory.
+The Bluejays then downed Wichita State 3-1 in the title game to earn the automatic bid into the NCAA Tournament.
+Creighton ended its season with a 1-2 showing in the Corvallis, Oregon, Regional.

-Creighton finished the 2010 season 27-25 and 9-12 in the Missouri Valley Conference.
+Creighton finished the 2010 season 27-25 .
 Creighton excelled on the defensive side, finishing second in the nation in fielding percentage at .980.
 The Bluejays closed the year second in Division I, committing just 41 errors in 52 games.

-The Creighton skipper guided the 2008 team to another strong season, especially on the defensive side.
+The Creighton skipper guided the 2008 team to another strong season.
 The Bluejays, who were 37-21 overall, posted a .976 fielding percentage, good for third in the nation, after committing only 52 errors in 58 games.
 Creighton was also near the top of the nation in sacrifice bunts as well as shutouts.
 Individually the Bluejays featured four All-MVC picks in 2008, as Pat Venditte, Robbie Knight, Steve Winkelmann and Ruf all earned accolades.

-Individual accolades came in bunches with the successful 2007 season under Servais.
-Ruf was named the Joe Carter MVC Player of the Year, junior southpaw Ben Mancuso was the MVC Pitcher of the Year, and senior transfer Andy Masten was the league’s Newcomer of the Year.
-Mancuso, Masten and junior ambidextrous pitcher Pat Venditte were selected to All-America teams, while freshman hurler Casey Schmidt earned Freshman All-America honors.
+Individual accolades came in bunches as Ruf was named the Joe Carter MVC Player of the Year, junior southpaw Ben Mancuso was the MVC Pitcher of the Year, and senior Andy Masten was the league’s Newcomer of the Year.
+Mancuso, Masten and Venditte were selected to All-America teams, while freshman hurler Casey Schmidt earned Freshman All-America honors.

-The 2006 team posted a record of 31-21 overall and placed fourth in the Missouri Valley Conference with a 13-11 mark.
+The 2006 team posted a record of 31-21 overall and placed fourth in the MVC with a 13-11 mark.
 Servais guided Creighton to its third-consecutive 30-win season, becoming the third coach in school history to win 30 games in each of his first three seasons.

-In 2005, the Bluejays had one of the best seasons in school history.
-Servais coached the Bluejays to a 48-17 record, the school’s first-ever Missouri Valley Conference regular-season championship and the team’s first NCAA postseason appearance since 2000.
+In 2005, Servais coached the Bluejays to a 48-17 record and the school’s first-ever MVC regular-season championship.
+It was also the team’s first NCAA postseason appearance since 2000.
 The squad’s 48 wins were the second-most in program history, behind only the 51 games won by the 1991 College World Series team.
 Servais also brought home his second MVC Coach of the Year award in as many seasons.

 In 2004, Servais was honored as the MVC Coach of the Year, the first time in league history it was awarded to a first-year coach.
 Creighton’s 15-win improvement from its 2003 record was the fifth-best turnaround in the NCAA that year and the largest in the MVC since 1991.
-Servais led the Bluejays to 35 wins, including a school-record 22 Missouri Valley Conference victories.
+Servais led the Bluejays to 35 wins, including a school-record 22 MVC victories.

 “During Ed’s tenure at Creighton, he has established our baseball program as one of the most fundamentally sound, over-achieving programs in the country,” said Creighton Director of Athletics Bruce Rasmussen.
 “Ed is a great teacher of the game of baseball and his program has done a tremendous job of representing themselves and Creighton University.”

-Servais came to Creighton on Aug.
-25, 1997, when Dahm named him an assistant on his staff.
+Servais was named head coach on July 29, 2003 after serving as the program’s interim head coach for the previous month.
+He came to Creighton on Aug.
+25, 1997, when Jack Dahm named him an assistant on his staff.
 As an assistant, Servais was on the bench for 174 Creighton wins, including a pair of NCAA Regional berths in 1999 and 2000.
 He was also on staff when Dahm was named MVC Coach of the Year in 1999 and 2002.
 With the help of Servais’ instruction, the 2002 edition of the Bluejays finished second in the Missouri Valley Conference.

-Prior to coming to Creighton, Servais spent two years as an assistant coach at Iowa State University.
-During his time at ISU, he served as recruiting coordinator, hitting instructor, infield and outfield coach.
+Before to coming to Creighton, Servais spent two years as an assistant coach at Iowa State University.
+During his time at Iowa State, he served as recruiting coordinator, hitting instructor, infield and outfield coach.
 He helped lead the Cyclones to a second-place finish at the final Big Eight Conference tournament in 1996.

 Before his time at Iowa State, Servais was the head coach at St. Mary’s (Minn.) for seven years from 1989-1995.
 While at St. Mary’s, he compiled a record of 159-76-1 at the NCAA Division III school.
 He was named the Minnesota Intercollegiate Athletic Conference (MIAC) Coach of the Year in both 1990 and 1993 after leading St. Mary’s to MIAC championships in both years.
 His 1990 pitching staff led Division III schools with a 2.34 earned run average.
 Between the years of 1991 and 1992, his teams went on a 26-game winning streak.